enermaps/enermaps/db/README.md

-# Database for the enermaps project
+# Database for the EnerMaps project

-We use postgresql with postgis.
-The initial empty database schema can be found in db/add_dataset_db.sql
+We use postgresql with PostGIS.
+The initial empty database schema can be found in `db/add_dataset_db.sql`.

 The sql schema will be loaded only if the `db-data` volume is not already present.
 As a reminder, you would need to execute a `docker-compose down --volumes` before running the app to load the schema and start from an empty db.